aaronlelevier/aaronlelevier.github.io/_posts/2021-10-31-Thoughts-on-the-InfoQ-Talk-Netflix-Networking-Beating-the-Speed-of-Light-with-Intelligent-Request-Routing.md

 ---
 layout: post
-title: Thoughts on the InfoQ talk: Netflix Networking: Beating the Speed of Light with Intelligent Request Routing
+title: Thoughts on the InfoQ talk Netflix Networking Beating the Speed of Light with Intelligent Request Routing
 tags: [Networking, Netflix, InfoQ, Talks]
 ---